Quin Butler of Hungry Vegan Lion works to promote her belief that “Everyone deserves to be happy and healthy.”

 Butler shares the name, Hungry Vegan Lion, is inspired by the mix of being a Leo, having hair like a lion’s mane, and the story of Little Tyke—a lioness rescued from captivity who was famously vegetarian by choice.
 Like Little Tyke, Butler chose to go completely vegan two years ago.
 “Becoming vegan has changed my life so much that I immediately wanted to share this with so many people,” she says with the hope that her dishes will open up more people to healthier plant-based lifestyles.

 Butler’s most popular dish is her take on Lion wings.
 The meal includes air-fried oyster mushrooms battered with organic gluten-free flour and spicy seasonings, served alongside creamy chickpea mac and nut-free cheese, and air-fried organic red potatoes with barbecue sauce and ketchup for dipping.
-This pairs perfectly with berry ice cream made with organic mixed berries, agave syrup, and house-made hemp milk.
+This pairs perfectly with berry ice cream made with organic mixed berries.

 Launching Hungry Vegan Lion right before the COVID-19 pandemic required Butler to quickly pivot.
 “Although COVID-19 was really hard at first, I used the time to master recipes, especially gluten-free ones.
 And got to launch my website and find new options.
 It gave me more time to be creative, and it also helped me realize that if one door closes, it doesn’t mean another one won’t open,” Butler explains.